andersnormal/picasso/README.md

 # :art: Picasso

-Picasso is a tool to bootstrap and manage your [Go](https://golang.org/) projects.
+Picasso is a versatile task runner :running:.

 ## Features

 * Universal task runner
 * Template generation in task runs
-* Task watcher
+* Task watcher (allows to watch on file system changes and re-runs tasks)
 * Scaffolding of projects

 ## Example